Alex Fink

-Alex B. Fink is a United States Army major general currently serving as chief, United States Army Enterprise Marketing team.
+Alex B. Fink is a retired United States Army major general who last served as chief, United States Army Enterprise Marketing team, where he was responsible for overseeing and advancing the Army's marketing and recruitment efforts, utilizing innovative strategies to engage new recruits.

 Early life and education

 Fink was raised in Oregon, Missouri.
 He attended the University of Missouri and participated in its ROTC program.
 He was commissioned as a second lieutenant in 1990.

 Fink later earned a Master of Business Administration from the University of Illinois and a Master of Strategic Studies from the United States Army War College.

 Military career

 In 1994, Fink transitioned to the Illinois Army National Guard, where he served as a battalion fire support officer and operations officer for the 2nd Battalion, 122nd Field Artillery in Chicago, Illinois.

 From 2014 to 2016, Fink served as the commander for the 649th Regional Support Group in Cedar Rapids, Iowa.
 He was then appointed as commander of the United States Army Reserve 4th Sustainment Command (Expeditionary) until August 2019.

 In 2019, Fink joined active duty officers to explore using big data to improve Army marketing and recruitment initiatives.